This is a FREE online educational resource that offers CME/CE credits and MOC points.

 - how to care for the patient with chronic liver disease

 Five units, each containing seven to nine modules, are currently available.

-- Interpreting Abnormal Liver Tests (currently unavailable for CME, CE and MOC)
+- Interpreting Abnormal Liver Tests

 - Non-Alcoholic Fatty Liver Disease (NAFLD) and Non-Alcoholic Steatohepatitis (NASH)